ReVanced/revanced-cli/docs/0_prerequisites.md

 - [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb) if you want to deploy the patched APK file on your device
 - An ABI other than ARMv7 such as x86 or x86-64 (or a custom AAPT binary that supports ARMv7)
-- Java SDK 11 (Azul JDK or OpenJDK)
+- Java SDK 17 or higher (Azul JDK or OpenJDK)

 ## ⏭️ Whats next